spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/05-restore-backup.md

 - A destination cluster.
 The destination cluster must belong to the same project as the source cluster.

 - Ensure that the destination cluster has a default [storage class](https://kubernetes.io/docs/concepts/storage/storage-classes/).
 A storage class is a Kubernetes resource that helps provision persistent volumes dynamically.
-When you restore a cluster with persistent volumes, you will need the storage class.
+When you restore a backup with persistent volumes, you will need the storage class.

   You can review the cluster profile's storage layer and check for the storage class.
 Otherwise, if you are connected to your cluster via [kubectl](/clusters/cluster-management/palette-webctl), you can execute the following command to get the list of storage classes. <br /> <br />